LibertyDSNP/spec/pages/index.md

 # DSNP Specification

-Welcome to the Decentralized Social Networking Protocol (DSNP) specification!
+Welcome to the Decentralized Social Networking Protocol (DSNP) specification.
 Here you can find the detailed specification documentation for DSNP, official implementation specifications, associated specifications, as well as a roadmap and proposals for future extensions.

 ## Goals & Purpose

-The free communication of users on the Internet faces a variety of problems in the modern day.
+Free communication among users on the Internet faces a variety of problems in the modern day.
-These challenges include censorship from state and corporate actors, the amplification of misinformation through viral content, and an ever-shrinking collection of near monopolies with absolute power over social interaction in the twenty-first century.
+These challenges include censorship by state and corporate actors, the amplification of misinformation through viral content, and an ever-shrinking collection of near monopolies with absolute power over social interaction in the twenty-first century.
 Through the DSNP, we hope to mitigate and ideally solve these challenges in the way social interaction operates online.

 ## How to Read This Specification